jackocnr/intl-tel-input/README.md

 Type: `Boolean` Default: `true`
 Allow users to enter national numbers (and not have to think about international dial codes).
 Formatting, validation and placeholders still work.
 Then you can use `getNumber` to extract a full international number - [see example](http://jackocnr.com/node_modules/intl-tel-input/examples/gen/national-mode.html).
 This option now defaults to `true`, and it is recommended that you leave it that way as it provides a better experience for the user.

-**numberType**
+**placeholderNumberType**
 Type: `String` Default: `"MOBILE"`
-Specify [one of the keys](https://github.com/jackocnr/intl-tel-input/blob/master/src/js/utils.js#L119) from the global enum `intlTelInputUtils.numberType` e.g. `"FIXED_LINE"` to tell the plugin you're expecting that type of number.
-Currently this is only used to set the placeholder to the right type of number.
+Specify [one of the keys](https://github.com/jackocnr/intl-tel-input/blob/master/src/js/utils.js#L119) from the global enum `intlTelInputUtils.numberType` e.g. `"FIXED_LINE"` to set the number type to use for the placeholder.

 **onlyCountries**
 Type: `Array` Default: `undefined`